shabin5785/docker-learnings/Readme_3.md

 -Docker override yaml file can be used to change docker file values.
 Dokcer will automatically read the file and apply the values.

+- docker service update command can be used to update a running contianer. it can be used to change container settings and bring it up again.